 “You need to go deeper into your niche.
 If you're still speaking broadly and saying, ‘I help women host webinars,’ that is not going to fly.
 You need to be very specific.
 So when that particular woman you want to help comes across your content, she feels like you're talking to her.

 You need to get niche with the problem you solve.
 You cannot be generic or general.
-You cannot say, ‘I help women find their purpose,’ ‘I help women start a business,’ or ‘I help women lose weight.’
+You cannot say, ‘I help people find their purpose,’ ‘I help women start a business,’ or ‘I help women lose weight.’
 Those all sound good, but they're still very, very general.

 You want to go deeper, like, ‘I help single moms regain control of their lives through nutrition.’
 Something like that has more energy.
 It needs to be very, very specific so that you now know who you're talking to and the very specific problem that you solve for this group.
 That is called your program promise.”